-Vaginitis is the medical word used to describe a number of conditions that can cause infection or inflammation of the vagina.
-Vulvovaginitis is the term used to describe inflammation of both the vagina and the vulva, or the external genital organs.
+Vaginitis describes a number of conditions that can cause infection or inflammation of your vagina.
+Vulvovaginitis describes inflammation of both your vagina and your vulva.
+Your vulva is the external part of your genitals.

 What Are the Symptoms of Vaginal Infections?